USF-Computer-Networking/lanchat-ampanisales/README.md

 # lanchat-ampanisales
 - Discovers other computers on the same LAN
     - Provides a user friendly display of information about each discovered peer
- - Supports sending text messages carried in UDF packets
+ - Supports sending text messages carried in UDP packets
     - Support either unicast or broadcast packet transmission
     - Provides a default port but allows optional selection of a different port for unicast chat